vmadman/generator-luke-common/README.md

 $ yo luke:vagrant
 ```

-Full usage information can be found in the "[Sub-Generators](docs/generators.md)" documentation.
+Additional information can be found in the "[Sub-Generators](docs/generators.md)" documentation.

 ## Documentation